After a crowded downtown bar concert, city of Clemson warns of possible business closures

 Clemson University Provost Bob Jones said in a statement Monday the school is working with the city to "take various actions and levy sanctions where appropriate with an aim to halt activities of this nature in the future."

-The Post and Courier has reached out to Study Hall for a response.
+The Post and Courier has reached out to Study Hall for a response and received none as of Monday evening.

 Last week, the White House COVID-19 Task Force released data that shows the Greenville metropolitan statistical area, which includes Clemson, has the highest COVID-19 infection rate in the nation among areas with 250,000 to 1 million residents.

-The police department said in its statement that it will rely on the governor's order that allows law enforcement to disperse a crowd of three or more on public, semipublic and private property if an official deems such a gathering a public health risk.
+The police department said in a statement that it will rely on the governor's order that allows law enforcement to disperse a crowd of three or more on public, semi-public and private property if an official deems such a gathering a public health risk.

-Law enforcement can issue an order to disperse, and if within a reasonable period of time anyone refuses to or impedes the order, they can be subject to arrest, the department said.
+Law enforcement can issue an order to disperse.
+If, within a reasonable period of time. anyone refuses to or impedes the order they can be subject to arrest, the department said.

 While the city has a mask ordinance in place, the department said, it has also suspended rules that restrict open containers of alcohol outdoors to allow establishments to expand service area to promote more distance.